 Take into account that great love and great achievements involve great risk.
 And that a loving atmosphere in your home is the foundation for your life.
 Be gentle with the earth, be gentle with one another.
 When disagreements come remember always to protect the spirit of your union.

 When you realize you’ve made a mistake, take immediate steps to correct it.
 Remember that the best relationship is one in which your love for each other exceeds your need for each other.
 So love yourselves, love one another, love all that is your life together and all else will follow.

 – This quote has been attributed to His Holiness The Dalai Lama but so far as I can tell it’s never been verified.
-It’s a lovely sentiment though so I like including it at the close of a ceremony.
+It’s a lovely sentiment though and works well at the close of a ceremony.

 A marriage makes of two fractional lives a whole;

 It gives two purposeless lives a work,